Promptly-Technologies-LLC/llm_cost_estimation/README.md

     - Cost per completion token
     - Model description
     - Maximum tokens
-- `count_token`: A utility function to count the tokens present in a specific prompt or chat history using a given model's encoding system.
+- `count_tokens`: A utility function to count the tokens present in a specific prompt or chat history using a given model's encoding system.
 - `estimate_costs`: A utility function to provide cost estimates for API calls to specified LLMs, based on:
     - Length of a text prompt
     - Average length of messages in a chat history